harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 Step by step instructions to create users and teams in DOMjudge:

-   1. first add the `Team Category` named `teams-config-1` which we can use for the first course part
+   1. first add the `Team Category` named `part1-teams-config` which we can use for the first course part

           click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface' click on 'Team Categories'
           click on 'Add new category' button
-          in 'Name' box enter text "teams-config-1"
+          in 'Name' box enter text "part1-teams-config"
           and set 'Visible' radio button to "No"
           note: self-registration is by default 'No'
           click on 'Save' button at bottom of window

-   2. create a `teams.csv` file with two columns:
+   2. create a `teams.csv` file, where each line represents a team, with the two columns:

        1. the first column is  the name of the team.
 We use as team name a string containing a comma separated set of student names.
        2. the second column we set with a string containing a comma separated set of emails, one per student.